data-integrations/wrangler/docs/directives/parse-as-date.md

 ## Usage Notes

-The PARSE-AS-DATE directive will apply standard language recognition and translation techniques to produce a list of corresponding dates with optional parse and syntax information.
+The `parse-as-date` directive will apply standard language recognition and translation techniques to produce a list of corresponding dates with optional parse and syntax information.

-It recognizes dates described in many ways, including formal dates (02/28/1979), relaxed dates (oct 1st), relative dates (the day before next thursday), and even date alternatives (next wed or thurs).
+It recognizes dates described in many ways, including formal dates (`02/28/1979`), relaxed dates (`oct 1st`), relative dates (`the day before next thursday`), and even date alternatives (`next wed or thurs`).

 This directive will also search for date components within a larger block of text, detect their structure, and create dates.